Skelly0/Publicia/documentation/Publicia Documentation.md

 - Customizable minimum score threshold
 - Reranking candidates configuration
 - Weighted combination of initial and reranked scores
+- Fallback mechanism to ensure results are always returned
 - TOP_K now acts as a maximum limit for chunks parsed

 ## Setup Guide